ShahdBilal7/privacy-tlgo/privacy-policy.md

 Some of the services may use location information transmitted from users' mobile phones.
 We only use this information within the scope necessary for the designated service.

 ### Device Information
 We collect information from your device in some cases.
 The information will be utilized for the provision of better service and to prevent fraudulent acts.
-Additionally, such information will not include that which will identify the individual user.
+Additionally, such information will not include data that will identify the individual user.

 ### Service Providers
 We may employ third-party companies and individuals due to the following reasons: